-Explanation: The example on the left is a loan given to Monica.
-She borrows 20,000.
+Explanation: The example on the left is a loan given to Mónica.
+On the 4th January, she borrows 3,000.
 At the top of the page, the date the loan is disbursed is shown and also the date by which the loan must be fully repaid.
 This helps the Record-keeper and the member to know if a loan is being paid back late.
 All the Record-keeper needs to do is to put the same date, three months later than the date of loan disbursement (i.e. they just need to change the month).

-The Record-keeper then enters the amount of the service charge (3,000, or 5% a month) and then adds the loan amount and the Service charge together, entering 23,000 in the 'total due' box.
+The Record-keeper then enters the amount of the service charge (450, or 5% a month for 3 months) and then adds the loan amount and the Service charge together, entering 3,450 in the 'total due' box.